mohitsc/NRDC-EE-model/README.md

 Weighting by size: <60 gallons and >60 gallons as proxies for 50 gallons and 80 gallons (sizes in Pierre’s dataset), CLASS 2012 data
 Selection of “Single Family”, “Townhouse, Duplex, Row House” and “Apt Condo 2-4 Units”
 --------------------------------------------------------------------------------------------------------------------------------------
-•	A measure is defined as the combination of base technology, efficient technology, building type (SF/ MF/ Other), RET/ROB
+A measure is defined as the combination of base technology, efficient technology, building type (SF/ MF/ Other), RET/ROB

-•	Input to start :
+Input to start :
-o	[1/EUL * [All efficiency categories]] are retired every year o	[1/EUL * lowest_EF]: half replaced by 2015_code, half replaced by post_2015_code
+[1/EUL * [All efficiency categories]] are retired every year
+[1/EUL * lowest_EF]: half replaced by 2015_code, half replaced by post_2015_code
-o	[1/EUL * 2015_code]: replaced by post_2015_code
+[1/EUL * 2015_code]: replaced by post_2015_code
-o	[1/EUL * post_2015_code]: intra-category replacement
+[1/EUL * post_2015_code]: intra-category replacement

-•	Start year to end of projected period: o	Stock turnover model is independent for each measure o	Total Install Limit for each measure is [technical applicability * population applicability * ROB_RET_ratio * population of base measure in 2018] o	Install limit = RET installs in first year o	[Install limit/ EUL] gives ROB installs per year
+Start year to end of projected period:
+Stock turnover model is independent for each measure Total Install Limit for each measure is [technical applicability * population applicability * ROB_RET_ratio * population of base measure in 2018]
+Install limit = RET installs in first year
+[Install limit/ EUL] gives ROB installs per year

-•	Per Unit Savings:
+Per Unit Savings:
-o	ROB per unit savings = [code technology consumption – efficient technology consumption] o	RET per unit savings = [base technology consumption – efficient technology consumption] for RUL period 1 and then [code technology consumption – efficient technology consumption] for period 2
+ROB per unit savings = [code technology consumption – efficient technology consumption] RET per unit savings = [base technology consumption – efficient technology consumption] for RUL period 1 and then [code technology consumption – efficient technology consumption] for period 2

+Technical potential estimates:
+Potential installs for each year
-•	Technical potential estimates o	First year savings in kWh o	First year savings in therms o	Potential installs for each year o	Lifetime savings for each measure
+First year savings in kWh = per unit savings * installs that year First year savings in therms = per unit savings * installs that year Lifetime savings for each measure

 •	Adding new measures
 o	Saturation table